 You’ve defined the visual identity of your site and its structure.
 It’s time to implement those by using a WordPress theme and a page builder (if required).

 Some of the most popular themes on the market are: Astra, OceanWP, GeneratePress, Kadence, etc. These have lots of options and can be used with Elementor page builder, to build even more complex layouts.

-You can start by using Astra theme and Elementor builder.
-These two play well together and provide some nice premium features.
-Learn the difference between their pro features here.
+You can start by using Astra or Kadence theme + Elementor builder (optional).
+These 2 themes play well with Elementor and provide plenty of advanced premium features.
+Learn the difference between Astra Pro and Elementor Pro.